mikelun/pfp-chat/README.md

 ## How to change UI
 ### Adding simple text
 Phaser is very simple.
 For example you want to add text 'Hello world!'.
 In phaser it looks like.
 ```
-this.add.text(x, y, 'Hello World!')
+this.add.text(x, y, 'Hello World!').
 ```
-x, y - position on screen
+x, y - position on screen.
-this - scene where you want to add it
+this - scene where you want to add it.

 ### Adding image
-At first you should add image to public/assets
+At first you should add image to public/assets.
-Then go to public/js/scenes/preloadScene.js
+Then go to public/js/scenes/preloadScene.js.
-Add image to preload function
+Add image to preload function.
 ```
 this.load.image('name', 'assets/name_of_your_image.jpg');
 ```
 You are ready to add it to scene!
 ```
 this.add.image(x, y, 'name');
 ```
-You can try it on GameUIScene or MainScene
+You can try it on GameUIScene or MainScene.